gpuweb/WSL/Spec/source/index.rst

 Vertex shader stage-out variables and fragment-shader stage-in variables may be qualified with any of the following qualifiers: ``nointerpolation``, ``noperspective``, ``centroid``, or ``sample``. ``nointerpolation`` and ``noperspective`` must not both be specified on the same variable. ``centroid`` and ``sample`` must not both be specified on the same variable.
+If other variables are qualified with these qualifiers, the qualifiers are ignored.

 ``nointerpolation`` configures the rasterizer to not interpolate the value of this variable across the geometry. ``noperspective`` configures the rasterize to not use perspective-correct interpolation,